timsbiomed/jpaserver-scripts/README.md

   - expand it: tar xvf ../jpaserver-scripts.tar
   - edit bin/profile.sh to have connection info to your postgres instance if you're doing that
   - edit hapi/application.yaml to set some things
     - the port you want to run on.
-Look for "server: port:"
+Look for "server: port:" (not tester?)
     - connection info to your postgres instance if that's what you're using, or that you want H2
       - there are two paragraphs under "datasource", one for H2, and one for postgres.
       - If postgres, you'll use the info from a few bullets up.
     - turn lucene indexing on if you want it, you probably do.
 Search for "enable fulltext search with lucene" and uncomment
-- Then run these scripts.
+- ** Then run these scripts. **
   - bin/install.sh
     - fetches the HAPI CLI and a ROOT.war of the server
   - config/start-hapi.sh